-The Northern Tallgrass Prairie National Wildlife Refuge was established in 2000 to address the loss of America's grasslands and declining grassland wildlife.
-The Refuge was created to preserve and restore a portion of our disappearing tallgrass prairie.
-The Refuge encompasses all-or-part of 85 counties in western Minnesota and northwestern Iowa.
+The Northern Tallgrass Prairie National Wildlife Refuge (Refuge) was established in 2000 to address the loss of America's grasslands and the decline of grassland wildlife.
+The Refuge was created to permanently preserve and restore a portion of our disappearing tallgrass prairie.
+The Refuge encompasses all or part of 85 counties in western Minnesota and northwestern Iowa.

-A 2015 University of Wisconsin study confirms conversion is still a very real risk.
-The recent drop in crop prices has slowed this, but the threat isn't gone.
-Protecting our remaining native prairies before they are lost is critical.
+A 2015 University of Wisconsin study confirms that conversion is still a very real risk.
+A drop in crop prices may have slowed this, but the threat isn't gone.
+It's vital that we protect our remaining native prairies before they are lost.

-Progress towards the Refuge's goal has been limited by available funding.
-Since 2000, the Refuge has protected 4,970 acres in Minnesota with funding from non-OHF sources.
-This falls far short of landowner interest.
+Progress towards the Refuge's goal has been limited by available acquisition funding.
+Since 2000, the Refuge has protected 5,101 acres in Minnesota with funding from non-OHF sources.
+The acquisition budget from these sources falls far short of the landowner interest in working with the Refuge.

-Funding from the Outdoor Heritage Fund will allow The Nature Conservancy and US Fish and Wildlife Service, in partnership, to significantly accelerate this progress.
-TNC and USFWS will protect approximately 770 acres of native prairie and associated habitat in the 49 Minnesota counties within the Refuge boundary.
-This will include approximately 60 acres of fee acquisition and approximately 710 acres of permanent habitat easements.
+Funding from the Outdoor Heritage Fund (OHF) will allow The Nature Conservancy and US Fish and Wildlife Service, working in partnership, to significantly accelerate this progress.
+TNC and USFWS will cooperate on protecting approximately 540 acres of native prairie and associated habitat in the 49 Minnesota counties within the Refuge boundary.
+Of these, we expect to protect approximately 215 acres in fee title and approximately 325 acres with permanent habitat easements.

-This program targets high-quality native habitat in areas with existing concentrations of native prairie, wetlands, and protected lands.
-The majority of protected lands will be native prairie and associated habitats including wetlands, streams, and lakes.
+This program's work is targeted at protecting high-quality native habitat in areas with existing concentrations of native prairie, wetlands, and protected lands.
+The lands protected will consist of native prairie and associated habitats including wetlands, streams, and lakes.